cockroachdb/docs/v2.2/architecture/transaction-layer.md

 - `COMMITTED`: Once a transaction has completed, this status indicates that the value can be read.
 - `ABORTED`: If a transaction fails or is aborted by the client, it's moved into this state.

-The transaction record for a committed transaction remains until all its write intents are converted to multi-version concurrency control values (also known as MVCC, which is [explained in greater depth in the storage layer](storage-layer.html#mvcc)) values.
-For an aborted transaction, the transaction record can be deleted at any time, which also means that CockroachDB treats missing transaction records as if they belong to aborted transactions.
+The transaction record for a committed transaction remains until all its write intents are converted to multi-version concurrency control values (also known as MVCC, which is [explained in greater depth in the storage layer](storage-layer.html#mvcc)).

 ### Write intents